siduction/sidu-manual/data/en/0314-part-cfdisk_en.md

-BEGINNING   INFO AREA FOR THE AUTHORS
-This area is to be removed when the status RC3 is reached.
-The first line of the file must contain the title (% my-title) !!!
-**Status: RC2**

-Necessary work:

-+ check spelling

-Work done

-+ check intern links
-+ check extern links
-+ check layout

-END   INFO AREA FOR THE AUTHORS
 % Partitioning with cfdisk

 ## Partitioning with fdisk

-**fdisk** and **cfdisk** creates MBR partition tables based on the BIOS.
-In 2000 the introduction of GPT partition tables based on UEFI began.
+**fdisk** and **cfdisk** create MBR partition tables based on the BIOS.
+The introduction of GPT partition tables based on UEFI began in 2000.

 The newer **G**lobally Unique Identifier **P**artition **T**able (GPT) standard, which is part of the UEFI standard, has replaced MBR on current hardware and allows disks/partitions larger than 2 TBytes and a theoretically unlimited number of primary partitions.
 More information about this can be found in [Wikipedia GUID partition table](https://en.wikipedia.org/wiki/GUID_Partition_Table).

-We recommend partitioning with *fdisk* and *cfdisk* only for older hardware.
+We recommend to use *fdisk* and *cfdisk* only for partitioning on older hardware.
-For creating GPT partition tables please refer to the manual page [Partitioning with gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk).
+For creating GPT partition tables, please refer to the manual page [Partitioning with gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk).

 ### Naming storage devices

 **Please NOTE:**
-siduction uses UUID in fstab for naming storage devices.
+siduction uses UUID in fstab for storage device naming.
 Please refer to the chapter [naming by UUID](0311-part-uuid_en.md#uuid---naming-of-block-devices).

 **Disks**

 Information about the devices can be easily obtained from an information window (pop-up) by hovering the mouse over the icon of a device on the desktop.
-This works both from the live ISO and with a siduction installed.
+This works both from the live ISO and with siduction installed.

 We recommend creating a table (manual or generated) that contains the details of all devices.
 This can be very helpful if problems arise.
-In a terminal we become root with **su** and type **fdisk -l**.
+In a terminal, we become root with **su** and type **fdisk -l**.
 For example, with two disks, we get output similar to that shown below.

 ~~~
 user1@pc1:/$ su